aris-mav/NMRInversions.jl/docs/src/theory.md

 or misleading, please [submit an issue](https://github.com/arismavridis/NMRInversions.jl/issues/new).

 ## Exponentials in NMR
-For NMR relxation and diffusion experiments in liquids, we expect the results we get to look more or less like an exponential decay or recovery, as described by the BPP theory [BPP](@cite).
+For NMR relaxation and diffusion experiments in liquids, we expect the results we get to look more or less like an exponential decay or recovery, as described by the BPP theory [BPP](@cite).